 This article relates to the 2017 edition of the Digital Planet Report.

-Sit in any airport lounge, coffee shop or park in any developed country – and, indeed, in many developing countries – and you will see people who only have eyes for their smartphones.
+Sit in any airport lounge, coffee shop or park in any developed location – and, indeed, in many developing locations – and you will see people who only have eyes for their smartphones.
 Our love affair with technology is very public.
 So why do we profess to be skeptical about it?

 “Our smartphones are inexhaustible sources of communication, connectivity and learning,” says Elizabeth Filippouli, founder and CEO of the Global Thinkers Forum.
 “At the same time, technology can be intimidating.
 It takes energy, understanding and dedication to learn its uses.
 There are also people who think that innovations may ultimately be harmful, because they breed a culture of isolationism and crypto anarchy.”

-The DEI 17 highlights these complex views on technology, revealed by the difference between the research findings on each country’s attitude towards digital and its behavior:
+The DEI 17 highlights these complex views on technology, revealed by the difference between the research findings on each location’s attitude towards digital and its behavior:

 Research into trust typically involves surveying people on how much they feel they trust technology – as well as institutions, processes and other people.
 Surveys, however, are not always a reliable barometer since they have three main flaws: